 Q: Will you store my commercials for me?

 A: For a limited time – yes.
 We keep digital files during your commercial broadcast schedule.
-After your schedule ends our system will remove files within 90-120 days.
+After your schedule ends our system will remove files within 90 days.

-A: We ask you for three business days – we want to check your spot against your traffic instructions and review the media for technical quality and integrity.
-We understand there may be exceptions to this rule, and can generally accommodate tighter deadlines if you use a service provider listed above, in “Preferred Method of Delivery”.
+A: Three business days – we want to check your spot against your traffic instructions and review the media for technical quality and integrity.
+We understand there may be exceptions to this rule and can sometimes accommodate tighter deadlines if you use a service provider listed above, in “Method of Delivery”.

 Q: Why is it important to use an ISCI or Ad-ID code to identify a file?